 1. The Cleansing Foot Soak

-This foot soak is excellent for cleansing the feet and helping to prevent foot ulcers, infections, and inflammations.
+This essential oil foot soak is excellent for cleansing the feet and helping to prevent foot ulcers, infections, and inflammations.
 You’ll need:

 - 1 cup of Dead Sea Salts or plain Epsom salts